Valle de Guadalupe in Baja California is the prime winemaking region in Mexico.

 **Hotel Boutique Valle de Guadalupe & Inn (19), Camino de los Rancho #1, (011-52-646-155-2164) [hoteldelvalledeguadalupe.com]. ($210- $260).
 Located in the center of a huge vineyard with stunning views in every direction, least of which is the terra cotta colored architecture of the inn itself.
 A popular dining destination is their Fuego (meaning fire in Spanish) Restaurant and lounge being on the second floor with its sweep- ing views.
 Featured are 24 rooms and suites named after different wineries.
 A visit to their

 website will undoubtedly capture your eye and imagination for why you’d like to stay here.
 Credit cards: AE, MC, VISA.

 The Annual Vendimia

-This year’s Vendimia will take place August, 2017, with Calendar of Events to be determined in mid-July.
+This year’s Vendimia will take place from July 28 to August 20, 2017, with Calendar of Events to be determined in mid-July.
 The Vendimia wine harvest festival takes place over the course of two weeks in the Valle De Guadalupe and Ensenada, Baja California featuring wine and food from the region.
 The Festival will commence with the “Muestra del Vino” on August 5, 2016 and will close with the “Concurso de Paellas” (the Festival’s signature Paella Competition) on August 21, 2016.
 For more information, a schedule of Vendimia parties and tickets, visit [provinoac.org] and/or call (01152-646-178-3038) or (01152-646-178-2949).
 Their E-mail is firstname.lastname@example.org.
 Getting tickets can be difficult if you wait too long.
-So get them now!
+So, get them now!
 Don’t miss this event!